mactrem/com-tiles/README.md

 The main focus of COMTiles is to significantly reduce coasts for the hosting of large raster and vector tilesets at global scale in the cloud.
 COMTiles aims to be a MBTiles database for the cloud.
-Loading up over 350 million tiles for a planet scale dataset is inpractiable
+Loading up over 350 million tiles for a planet scale vector tiels dataset is expensive in the upload and time consuming.

-The same as the idea behind MBTiles to handle more easy
+Also it's hard to handle such a large number of files and leaded to the creation of MBTiles.

-also the water tiles which are 2/3 of the whole planet dataset is inprecticble and wasting of money
+-> purpose of geopackage or MBTiles also the water tiles which are 2/3 of the whole planet dataset is inprecticble Any global-scale map system must acknowledge the earth is 70% ocean.
+Map image APIs already take advantage of this by special-casing solid blue PNG images. and wasting of money
 One archive file with the metdata and tiles in one file.